Kong/terraform-provider-konnect/docs/resources/gateway_plugin_solace_consume.md

 Optional:

 - `mode` (String) The mode of operation for the plugin.
-The `AUTO` determines the mode automatically from the client request.
-Default: "POLLING"; must be one of ["AUTO", "POLLING", "SERVER-SENT-EVENTS", "WEBSOCKET"]
+The `AUTO` determines the mode automatically from the client request. possible known values include one of ["AUTO", "POLLING", "SERVER-SENT-EVENTS", "WEBSOCKET"]; Default: "POLLING"
 - `polling` (Attributes) The `POLLING` mode related configuration settings. (see [below for nested schema](#nestedatt--config--polling))
 - `websocket` (Attributes) The `WEBSOCKET` mode related configuration settings. (see [below for nested schema](#nestedatt--config--websocket))